istopwg/pwg-books/ippguide/printers.md

 - 'marker-supply-low': The printer is low on ink.
 - 'marker-supply-empty': The printer is out of ink.

-The strings may also have a severity suffix ("-error", "-warning", or "-report") to tell the client whether the reason prevents the printer from printing a job.
+The string may also have a severity suffix ("-error", "-warning", or "-report") to tell the clients whether the reason affects the printing of a job.

 > Note: The [IANA IPP registry](https://www.iana.org/assignments/ipp-registrations/ipp-registrations.xml#ipp-registrations-4)
 > lists all of the registered strings for the "printer-state-reasons" attribute.
+> All strings are in English but can be localized using message catalogs
+> provided by each printer.

 Many printers also provide status attributes for alerts ("printer-alert"), consumables ("printer-supply", "printer-supply-description", and